DD2480-group8-VT24/apps-android-commons/report.md

 This issue is about stopping automatic retries when a picture fails for a reason which obviously won't change when trying again, for example if it has an invalid filename.

+The main location to start looking is [here](https://github.com/DD2480-group8-VT24/apps-android-commons/blob/baa6ddc21b68ebac06a93964c4fa45972367bed0/app/src/main/java/fr/free/nrw/commons/contributions/ContributionsFragment.java#L669), as well as more details can be found [here](https://github.com/commons-app/apps-android-commons/pull/5257#discussion_r1304662562).

-Overview of how uploading photos work can be found [here](https://github.com/commons-app/commons-app-documentation/blob/master/android/Code-walkthrough-for-new-devs-(draft).md) under Uploading Pictures.
+Overview of how uploading photos works can be found [here](https://github.com/commons-app/commons-app-documentation/blob/master/android/Code-walkthrough-for-new-devs-(draft).md) under Uploading Pictures (this is quite out of date).

 #### Scope